trylix/snowlight/README.md

 ## Router()

 The  `Router()`  function creates a new router object which can be used with an `app` to enable routing based on the pathname of the request.
-It's a top-level function exported by the snowlight module.
+It's exported by the snowlight module.

 ```typescript
 import snowlight, { Router } from  "https://deno.land/x/snowlight/mod.ts";